Carlos Santana Preview, Player Props: Brewers vs. Rangers

-On Saturday, Carlos Santana (hitting .146 in his past 10 games) and the Milwaukee Brewers face the Texas Rangers, whose starting pitcher will be Dane Dunning.
-First pitch is at 4:05 PM ET.
+Carlos Santana -- with a slugging percentage of .488 in his past 10 games, including four home runs -- will be in action for the Milwaukee Brewers versus the Texas Rangers, with Max Scherzer on the hill, on August 20 at 2:35 PM ET.

-He racked up three RBI (going 1-for-4 with a home run and a walk) in his previous game against the Rangers.
+He racked up two extra-base hits in his previous game (2-for-4 with a double, a home run and two RBI) against the Rangers.

 Carlos Santana Game Info & Props vs. the Rangers